joe-akeem/contour-tiles/README.md

   (e.g. `normal`, `rock`, `glacier`) so you can style the lines differently depending on the terrain (e.g. blue for glaciers).

 ![Relief with contour lines](./img/relief.png)

+## Performances

+The container has been tried with success on an Azure VM, Standard_D8ds_v5 with a P30 SSD (1To, 5kIOPS).
+The whole process took about 45 minutes.